 Communicating about ocean conservation can be extremely challenging given the vastness of the ocean and because the problems and solutions facing the ocean often involve complicated scientific processes and policy prescriptions.
 As a result, communications frequently portray ocean issues as abstract processes.
 In addition, they often fail to elicit a sense of awe or wonder or include emotionally compelling human stories.

-In 2016, with support from the David and Lucile Packard Foundation, Wonder: Strategies for Good and Goodwin Simon Strategic Research embarked on a broad, three-year audience research project.
+In 2016, with support from the David and Lucile Packard Foundation, Wonder: Strategies for Good and Goodwin Simon Strategic Research embarked on a five-year audience research and field-testing project.
 We saw the opportunity to build a stronger conservation movement that reflects the values, identities, lived experiences, and needs of all people.

 Heartwired Insight and Strategy